EPA Supports Saltmarsh Restoration at South East Sanctuaries

 Two of Mass Audubon's wildlife sanctuaries in the South East region have been awarded $150,000 through an Environmental Protection Agency (EPA) program to restore saltmarsh habitats and make them more resilient to the impacts of climate change.

-The EPA's Southeast New England Program (SNEP) has selected Allens Pond Wildlife Sanctuary in Westport and Dartmouth and Great Neck Wildlife Sanctuary in Wareham among its 2020 Watershed Grants recipients.
+The EPA's Southeast New England Program (SNEP) has selected Allens Pond Wildlife Sanctuary in Westport and Dartmouth and Great Neck Wildlife Sanctuary in Wareham among its 2020 Watershed Grant recipients.
 SNEP works in partnership with stakeholders including Mass Audubon "to promote resilient ecosystems of clean water, healthy diverse habitats, and sustainable communities in Southeast New England."

 In addition to SNEP, community partners for the saltmarsh restoration project include the Dartmouth Natural Resources Trust, Save The Bay, the Town of Wareham, and the Wareham Land Trust.

 The grant will fund a variety of science and restoration activities at the statewide conservation organization's coastal wildlife sanctuaries on Buzzards Bay, designed to improve understanding of the impacts of sea level rise on saltmarshes.